4th Annual Lynching in Maryland Conference

 As in years past, the program will include a variety of presentations, panel discussions and films that consider the history of racial terror lynching in Maryland, its lasting effects and efforts around the state to confront the truth so that healing and reconciliation might be achieved..

-- JUST ADDED: Tuskegee Airman Lynched - A Baltimore-born Tuskegee airman overcame numerous obstacles to earn his wings and fly for his country in World War 2.
-In the waning days of the war, his P-51 was shot down and he was taken prisoner.
+- JUST ADDED: Tuskegee Airman Lynched - A Baltimore-born Tuskegee airman.
+Lt.
+Walter Manning, overcame numerous obstacles to earn his wings and fly for his country in World War 2.
+In the waning days of the war, Manning's P-51 was shot down and he was taken prisoner.
 Two days later, he was lynched by a Nazi-led mob.
-Learn his sad and shocking story and hear from one of his fellow Tuskegee airmen who flew alongside him on that doomed mission.
+Learn this sad and shocking story and hear from members of the Lynching Sites Project of Memphis (TN) and one of Manning's fellow Tuskegee airmen who flew alongside him on that doomed mission.

 - "The Silent Shore: The Lynching of Matthew Williams and the Politics of Racism in the Free State" - Charles Chavis, Ph.D. is Vice Chair of the Maryland Lynching Truth and Reconciliation Commission (MLTRC), a member of the MLMP Board of Directors and the author of a soon-to-be-published book on the 1931 lynching of Matthew Williams.
 Dr. Chavis will tell the incredible story of the remarkable revelations uncovered by his ground-breaking research into the gruesome crime.
 He will also discuss both the immediate and long-term effects of Wiliams' lynching on the Salisbury's historic Black community, which continues to suffer the fallout of a hate crime from 90 years ago.